abanoubha/PassGen/readme.md

-# PassGen
+# PwdGen

-PassGen is generating passwords based on the character frequency.
+PwdGen is generating passwords based on the character frequency.

 ## commands